On the (linear) convergence of Generalized Newton Inexact ADMM: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we have developed a novel framework, GeNI-ADMM, that facilitates efficient theoretical analysis of approximate ADMM schemes and inspires the design of new, practical approximate ADMM methods.
-GeNI-ADMM generalizes prior approximate ADMM schemes as special cases by allowing various approximations to the $x$ and $z$-subproblems, which can then be solved inexactly.
+In this paper, we have developed a novel framework, GeNI-ADMM, that facilitates efficient theoretical analysis of approximate ADMM schemes and can aid the design of new, practical approximate ADMM methods.
+GeNI-ADMM generalizes prior approximate ADMM schemes as special cases by allowing various approximations to the $x$ and $z$-subproblems, which can be solved inexactly.
 We have established the usual ergodic $\mathcal O(1/t)$-convergence rate for GeNI-ADMM under standard hypotheses, and linear convergence under strong convexity.
-We have shown how to derive explicit rates of convergence for ADMM variants that exploit randomized numerical linear algebra using the GeNI-ADMM framework, We have provided convergence results for NysADMM and sketch-and-solve ADMM as special cases, resolving whether these schemes are globally convergent.
-Numerical experiments on real-world data generally show an initial sublinear phase followed by linear convergence, validating the theory we developed.
+We have shown how to derive explicit rates of convergence for ADMM variants that exploit randomized numerical linear algebra using the GeNI-ADMM framework.
+Specifically, we have provided convergence results for NysADMM and sketch-and-solve ADMM, resolving whether these schemes are globally convergent.
+Numerical experiments on real-world data generally show an initial sublinear phase, followed by linear convergence, validating the theory we developed.